fzoric8/fzoric8.github.io/_posts/2022-01-14-key-princiles-of-software-development.md

 I'm often saddened when I see really great and smart stuff in banged up code.
-A lot of code you write, will be used only by yourself which makes you think that it's not neccessary to follow those principles, however, your future self will be forever greatful to you if you simply learn to follow them all along.
+A lot of code you write, will be used only by yourself which makes you think that it's not neccessary to follow those principles, however, **your future self will be forever greatful to you if you simply learn to follow them all along.**

+A lot of times I thought I will be faster if I just write something and don't care about anything aside pure functionality, and that's fine for some rapid prototyping, however, if you plan to work on something for more than week or two, I really suggest to folow those principles.
+You'll probably be slower in the short term, however, in the long term you'll be significantly faster.

 ## KISS (Keep it Simple, Stupid)